Gabeiscool420/SoundSage---LLM-Audio-Processing/README.md

 ## Contributing

-Thank you for considering contributing to our project!
+Thank you for considering contributing to [SoundSage](https://github.com/Gabeiscool420/SoundSage---LLM-Audio-Processing/tree/SoundSage---LLM-Integration/SoundSage-LLM%20Integration/SoundSage)!
 Anyone can contribute we just ask you to adhere to our guidelines!
 For Contribution Guidelines please see [CONTRIBUTIONS.md](CONTRIBUTIONS.md).
 If everything looks good too you then feel free to take a stab at the [SoundSage to-do list](TODO.md)! please leave a comment and document any changes you have made aswell as cite any code you may have borrowed!